Master Subscription Agreement

 - Procedure.
-To submit a warranty claim under this Section, Customer shall (1) reference that it is making a warranty claim under this Agreement, and (2) submit a support request to resolve the non-conformity as provided in the Subscription Schedule.
-If the non-conformity persists without relief more than thirty (30) days after written notice of a warranty claim provided to Coupa under this Section, then Customer may terminate the affected Hosted Applications and Coupa, as its sole liability in connection with a breach of this warranty, shall refund to Customer any prepaid subscription fees covering the remainder of the Subscription Term of the affected subscription after the effective date of termination.
+To submit a warranty claim under this Section, Customer shall provide written notice of a warranty claim specifying the non-conformity.
+If the non-conformity persists without relief more than 30 days after written notice of a warranty claim provided to Coupa under this Section, then Customer may terminate the affected Hosted Applications and Coupa, as its sole liability in connection with a breach of this warranty, shall refund to Customer any prepaid subscription fees covering the remainder of the Subscription Term of the affected subscription after the effective date of termination.
 Notwithstanding the foregoing, this warranty shall not apply to any non-conformity due to any modification of or defect in the Hosted Applications that is made or caused by someone other than Coupa (or someone acting at Coupa’s direction).

 - DISCLAIMER OF WARRANTIES.
 EXCEPT AS EXPRESSLY SET FORTH IN THIS AGREEMENT, COUPA DOES NOT MAKE ANY OTHER REPRESENTATION, WARRANTY, OR GUARANTY, AS TO THE RELIABILITY, TIMELINESS, QUALITY, SUITABILITY, AVAILABILITY, ACCURACY OR COMPLETENESS OF THE HOSTED APPLICATIONS, COUPA PLATFORM, UPDATES, DOCUMENTATION, SUPPORT AND/OR ANY OTHER COUPA SERVICES PROVIDED OR OFFERED HEREUNDER.
 EXCEPT AS EXPRESSLY SET FORTH HEREIN, THE SERVICES PROVIDED HEREUNDER ARE PROVIDED STRICTLY ON AN “AS IS” BASIS AND ALL CONDITIONS, REPRESENTATIONS AND WARRANTIES, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, NON-INFRINGEMENT OF THIRD PARTY RIGHTS OR ANY WARRANTIES ARISING FROM USAGE OF TRADE, COURSE OF DEALING OR COURSE OF PERFORMANCE, ARE HEREBY DISCLAIMED TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW.